 However most importantly, securing virtual machines in the cloud works much the same as on the premises and has been discussed at length.
 Ensure you have the latest operating system and software patches and are running endpoint protection.
 Ensure you are using disk encryption to encrypt files at rest in case of storage compromise.

 Finally, one of the main selling points of Azure is the integration with Microsoft SQL Server.
 At a minimum, it is important to set your SQL Server Firewall with the tightest policy possible and to enable audit logs for insight into security breaches or possible misuse of information.

 The Microsoft SQL Server threat detection capability within Azure can detect SQL injection, SQL injection vulnerabilities, and other anomalies.
 This is a paid feature, but it can enable further defense in depth and should be enabled if possible.
 Ensure that you are sending alerts to a security contact and service owners if you do enable threat detection.

-Tripwire has recently released version 2.0 of the Cloud Management Assessor, an integration for Tripwire Enterprise which helps you determine the security state of your Microsoft Azure or Amazon Web Services deployments by collecting and analyzing Azure configuration data.
-You can monitor your AWS or Azure Resource Manager for configuration changes right alongside the security monitoring of cloud and on-premises assets.
+Tripwire has recently released version 4.1 of the Cloud Management Assessor, an integration for Tripwire® Enterprise which helps you determine the security state of your Microsoft Azure, Amazon Web Services, and Google Cloud Platform deployments by collecting and analyzing cloud account configuration data.
+You can monitor your Azure Resource Manager, or AWS and Google Cloud consoles for configuration changes right alongside the security monitoring of cloud and on-premises assets.

 To learn more about Tripwire’s Cloud Management Assessor, click here.